Genivia/RE-flex/doc/index.md

 When used with option `unicode`, the scanner automatically recognizes and scans Unicode identifier names.
-Note that we can use `matcher().columno()` in the error message.
+Note that we can use `matcher().columno()` in the error message to indicate the location on a line of the match.
+This method takes tab spacing and wide characters into account (unless all of the RE/flex source code is compiled with `WITH_BYTE_COLUMNO`).
 The `matcher()` object associated with the Lexer offers several other methods that Flex does not support.

 🔝 [Back to table of contents](#)